 Dividing retirement accounts as part of equitable distribution can be complex.
 It is important that you discuss any questions you have regarding this issue with an experienced Raleigh family law attorney.

 What to Know About Retirement Accounts and Divorce

 Below are a few common questions and our answers that may be helpful while navigating issues around dividing retirement accounts during a divorce in North Carolina.

 1. What is a Qualified Domestic Relations Order (QDRO?)

-Under North Carolina law, retirement plans that are funded in part or in whole during the marriage would be considered a marital asset subject to equitable division to the extent the account was funded during the marriage/prior to the date of separation.
-A QDRO is the mechanism by which interests in certain retirement plans are divided.
+Under North Carolina law, retirement plans that are funded in part or in whole during the marriage would be considered a marital asset subject to equitable division to the extent the account was funded during the marriage and prior to the date of separation.
+A QDRO (see above) is a mechanism by which interests in certain retirement plans are divided.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.